oahul14/Parallel-Game-of-Life-MPI/README.md

 ## Feedback and Questions
 - You can send any questions/feedback to Adriana (apaluszn@imperial.ac.uk) or Steven (s.dargaville@imperial.ac.uk) or ask any of the team members directly during class.
-- If you would like to make a question or leave feedback anonymously: please go to www.menti.com and use the code 74 53 1 Try not to hurt our feelings though ! 🤓
+- If you would like to make a question or leave feedback anonymously: please go to https://www.menti.com/7tzticwtyd Try not to hurt our feelings though ! 🤓

 ## GTA Blackboard {comments by the GTA team}